5 tips to amp up the natural benefits of your yard

 - Scrubs the air: Beautiful greenery, including grass, catch dust, smoke particles and other pollutants to make the air you breathe fresher and cleaner.

 - Protects waterways: Well-maintained yards and lawns help prevent soil erosion and unwanted runoff into nearby lakes, streams and rivers.
+If there’s a risk of soil erosion, there are commercial soil erosion control services you can call.

 - Adds oxygen: A 50-by-50-foot lawn produces enough oxygen to supply a family of four.